-Prue Addison undertook her NERC Knowledge Exchange Fellowship from January 2016 until March 2019.
+Prue Addison undertook her NERC Knowledge Exchange Fellowship at the University of Oxford from January 2016 until March 2019.

 You can hear about some of the highlights from her fellowship, her key partnerships, and her reflections on successful knowledge exchange in her final seminar recorded in March 2019 below, and see her presentation slides in SlideShare here: